WordPress/gutenberg/docs/how-to-guides/block-tutorial/extending-the-query-loop-block.md

 You might have been tempted to only compare the `postType`: in this way, Gutenberg will recognize the block as your variation any time the `postType` matches `book`!
 That's awesome, but the problem is that now Gutenberg will recognize the block as your specific variation any time the `postType` is set to `book`, which is not what we want: other plugins might want to publish variations based on the `book` post type, or we might just not want the variation to be recognized every time the user sets the type to `book` manually through the editor settings.

 That's why the Query Loop block exposes a special attribute called `namespace`: it really doesn't do anything inside the block implementation, and it's used as an easy way for extenders to recognize and scope their own variation.
-So you would use it like so:
+In addition, `isActive` also accepts just an array of strings with the attributes to compare.
+Often, `namespace` would be sufficient, so you would use it like so:

 ```js
 {